RageAgainstThePixel/com.utilities.buildpipeine/README.md

 ```

 > [!NOTE]
-> Embedded CI Logging in GitHub Actions and Azure DevOps can be disabled by adding the `DISABLE_EMBEDDED_BUILDPIPELINE_PLUGIN_LOGGING` environment variable to the build step with a value of `true` or `1`.
+> Embedded CI Logging in GitHub Actions and Azure DevOps can be disabled by adding the `DISABLE_EMBEDDED_BUILD_PIPELINE_PLUGIN_LOGGING` environment variable to the build step with a value of `true` or `1`.

 ### Executable Methods